input-output-hk/cardano-engineering-handbook/policy/haskell/ghc-version-policy.md

 ## Which versions of GHC are blacklisted?

 - 9.0.x: first minor had critical bugs.
 9.0.2 was released just to avoid creating an “abandoned release” precedent, as 9.2 was released before it and should be preferred.

-## How does the current major version change?

-The process is:

-- Announce next major version = X
-- Three months for projects to update to build with X
-    - The process may stop during this time, if e.g. a showstopper bug in X is discovered
-    - During this time technical leadership will check on the progress regularly and assist projects which are struggling.
-- Announce current version = X; no next major version

 ## How does the next major version change?